 - Applications for the AUTUMN semester (September - January) open in January.

-- Applications for the SPRING semester (February - August) open mid-September --> WARNING: only a few programmes offer the possibility to start in the Spring semester.
+- Applications for the SPRING semester (February - August) open mid-September --> WARNING: only a few programs offer the possibility to start in the Spring semester.
 See list on this page

 The enrollment process is available to candidates who have never been enrolled at the University of Geneva before.
 If you have studied at UNIGE before, please click here.